Sometimes nmap does half the work for you. .git on port 80 is all the hint you need.

 Nmap

 Ports 22 (SSH) and 80 (HTTP, Apache 2.4.41 Ubuntu).
-The nmap output has two things worth flagging immediately: the http-title is “Home | Dog”, and the http-git NSE script reports a Git repository at /.git/ with a remote pointing to https://gitea.dog.htb/BackDropDevs/dog_development.
+Two things worth flagging immediately: the http-title is “Home | Dog”, and the http-git NSE script flags a Git repository at /.git/.
 The robots.txt entries are all Backdrop CMS paths.
 Framework and source exposure confirmed in one scan.

 Enumeration